Student

 During the drop-in hours you can meet an officer from the International Office, who will provide support with questions regarding exchange studies.
 You can meet us at Infocenter and on Zoom.
 Our drop-in hours are provided below.

 We help one student at a time during Zoom drop-ins, so you may have to wait before being admitted to the Zoom room.
+We also meet students individually during drop-in times at Infocenter, so please take a queue ticket at the entrance.

 Share